shreyaskarnik/DistiLlama/README.md

     - Click on `Load unpacked` and select the `dist` folder from the base of the cloned project.
     - You should see the DistiLlama added to your Chrome extensions.
     - You may want to pin the extension to your Chrome toolbar for easy access.
-- If you decide to use a different LLM you will need to change this line in `src/pages/sidePanel/Summarize.ts`

-    ```typescript
-    const llm = new ChatOllama({
-        baseUrl: 'http://localhost:11435', // change if you are using a different endpoint
-        temperature: 0.3, // change if you want to experiment with different temperatures
-        model: 'mistral', // change if you want to use a different model
-        });
-    ```

-- If you would like to tweak the summarization chain change these lines in `src/pages/sidePanel/Summarize.ts`

-    ```typescript
-    const chain = loadSummarizationChain(llm, {
-      type: 'map_reduce', // you can choose from map_reduce, stuff or refine
-      verbose: true, // to view the steps in the console
-    });
-    ```

 ## Demo